marvin-steinke/fog-project/documentation/README.md

 - `kafka_adapter.py`: Contains the `KafkaAdapter` and `KafkaAdapterModel` classes, responsible for connecting the Mosaik simulation with the Kafka data stream.
 - `collector.py`: Contains the `Collector` simulator that collects all power data.
 - `main.py`: Contains the main function for starting the simulation.
-- `edge_server.py`: Contains the `EdgeServer` class for reading from and writing to Kafka topics.
+- `edge_server.py`: Contains the `EdgeServer` class for reading, writing and inserting the produced data from the Kafka topics into sqlite.
+Furthermore 3 concurrent threads are used to continously check connectivity, publish the data read from the kafka topics and the sqlite database and subscribing to messages from the cloud-server.
+- `db_operations`: Contains the database operations used by the `ÈdgeServer` create a schema, insert tuples coming from the kafka producer thread, fetch newly inserted & lost data by tracking and checking the sent flag, as well as inserting the received messages by the cloud-server.

 ### Usage